 - Present big data to others

-Detecting trends is incredibly difficult when using traditional techniques to analyze big data.
-Visualizing the data helps find these trends, making them more apparent when reviewing information.
-Finding trends early gives you the chance to respond before the competition.
+Detecting trends is incredibly difficult when using traditional and dated techniques like spreadsheets.
+Visualizing the data helps find these trends — early.
+As a result, you can respond before the competition.

-Big data visualization also helps uncover correlations between data sets.
+Big data visualization also uncovers correlations between data sets.
 The data can reveal unexpected insights about sales and marketing, such as how customers respond to specific campaigns.
-Identifying hidden patterns gives your business a competitive advantage.
-You can use the insight to optimize your sales procedures or marketing efforts.
+Use the insight to optimize your sales procedures or marketing efforts.

 Using data visualization is also beneficial when presenting data to stakeholders, board members, or potential investors.
 It is an effective method for communicating the insights uncovered in the big data.
 People do not need a deep understanding of the inner working of your business to understand the visualization.